-Kant's embrace of conditionality is a profound rejection of this way of conceiving it, and a reaffirmation of the more ancient Hesiodic conception.
-That is why hope is a central value for both Hesiod and Kant, while it is only a peripheral value in any ancient system of philosophical ethics.
+ancient system of philosophical ethics.
 And this sheds a retroactive light on Kant's rejection of the very idea of ancient eudaimonia: his assumption that of course happiness is just a matter of obtaining pleasures or satisfactions is from the start a rejection of the philosophers' strategies of internalization.
-Kant starts from a modern, pessimistic acceptance of the unmoralized nature of human inclination and satisfaction, and the moral indifference of the world of experience; but his response is to recover an ethical stance much more ancient than the ancient philosophers.
+Kant starts from a modern, pessimistic acceptance of the unmoralized nature of human inclination and satisfaction, and of the moral indifference of the world of experience; but his response is to recover an ethical stance much more ancient than the ancient philosophers.

-Whether this Kantian response represents philosophical progress, theological regress, or just another turn of the dialectical wheel is too hard a question for me.
-Viewed from the outside, what is striking about this debate is that it is one in which both sides can criticise the other as naïve.
+Whether this Kantian response represents philosophical progress, theological regress, or just another turn of the great dialectical wheel is too hard a question for me.
+Viewed from the outside, what is striking about this debate is that it is one in which both sides can criticize the other as naïve.
 From the Kantian standpoint, Adeimantus' demand is immature and doomed, an invitation to self-deception: only by fudging the empirical data and adopting an artificially internalized conception of 'happiness' can a Plato or Aristotle insist that my virtue will naturally bring its own rewards.
-But from the Aristotelian standpoint, it is the Kantian who is naively optimistic, even primitive in his hope for a
+But from the Aristotelian standpoint, it is the Kantian who is naïvely optimistic, even primitive in his hope for a divine justice of which the empirical world gives no evidence.
+It is possible, of course, that both accusations are correct.44